masupert/BeyondTheTorchlight/07 - Combat.md

  The nearest *Engaged* enemy is the enemy in the closest stance to the character and in the same Action Lane.
 A character can step in front of companion into a closer stance to pull engagement upon themselves and allow their companion to *Retreat*.

- Some weapons, magic items or effects may effect only Engaged characters.
+ Some weapons, magic items or effects may affect only *Engaged* characters.

- Players in the Rearguard position can attack any position, but cannot impart engagement upon a character.
+ Players in the *Rearguard* position can attack any position, but cannot impart engagement upon a character.

 ### Retreat
- Characters may only *Retreat* from combat the Rearguard stance and only if they are no longer *Engaged* with an enemy.
+ Characters may only *Retreat* from combat the *Rearguard* stance and only if they are no longer *Engaged* with an enemy.

  If a character *Retreats* from combat they must wait at least one round after they have left before re-entering and must re-roll for *Initiative*.